-At Kids Village we don’t just believe in educating children so they can pass tests; we truly and deeply believe in giving them the knowledge, skills, and mindsets that will help them to be successful in their lives.
+At Kids Village we don’t just believe in educating children so they can pass tests.
+We truly and deeply believe in giving them the knowledge, skills, and mindsets that will help them to be successful throughout their entire lives!

 Teaching Friendship in Children

 Friendship is one of the most important skills your child will learn in their lifetime.
-Not only does connecting with others impact your child’s performance in social settings, it will also affect their professional relationships and happiness and fulfillment in life.
+Not only does connecting with others impact your child’s social confidence, but it will also affect their professional relationships, and will forever contribute to their happiness and fulfillment in life.

 While some children may be naturally friendly and comfortable in social situations, every child can benefit from learning important friendship skills.
 You can help reinforce these in your home with some of the following ideas:

-While many children have different learning styles (visual, auditory, or by doing), almost every child best learns how to interact in social situations through observation and “doing” as opposed to just being told how to act in a social situation.
+While many children have different learning styles (visual, auditory, or by doing), almost every child first learns how to interact in social situations through observation and by experimenting in their own life.

 When you play with your child, be conscious of how you can give them examples of friendship.

 - Say “Thank you so much for sharing – you are such a good friend,” when they let you have a turn with one of their toys.